storypioneers/kirby-wysiwyg/README.md

 Right now, the panels keyboard shortcuts (*f* to upload a file, *g* for global search) interfere with the Medium Editor Field.
 Of course, the execution of the shortcuts will be omitted when you (= the user) have an input element, like `<input>`, `<textarea>`, etc focussed.
 However, the Medium Editor Field uses a brand new HTML5 technology called "contenteditable" elements.
 This way, you don't write your content inside one of those known `<input>` elements and the panel doesn't know it should not fire the shortcut actions.

-We already submitted a [bug report](https://github.com/getkirby/panel/issues/347) and a [pull request](https://github.com/getkirby/panel/pull/353) to the makers of Kirby and hopefully this issue will be fixed with the next update. **But in the meantime, we implemented a quick fix to make the WYSIWYG Field work as expected.** It will be applied automatically; you don't have to do any file modifications on your own.
+We already submitted a [bug report](https://github.com/getkirby/panel/issues/347) and a [pull request](https://github.com/getkirby/panel/pull/353) to the makers of Kirby and this issue will be fixed with the next update. **But in the meantime, we implemented a quick fix to make the WYSIWYG Field work as expected.** It will be applied automatically; you don't have to do any file modifications on your own.

 *If you want to know in detail how and why this fix works, please have a look at `wysiwyg/assets/js/bugfix.js`.
 You'll find some more information there.*